Solar Providers Compared: Gryd vs Zero Bills vs SNRG

 Rooftop solar is now the most in-demand home energy upgrade in the UK — and for good reason.
 It cuts bills, improves EPC ratings, and reduces carbon emissions.
 But despite rising demand, the high upfront costs of solar hardware mean many homeowners still can’t afford solar ownership.

-Recent data shows that 69% of homebuyers want solar, yet 85% can’t afford the upfront cost or wait 10+ years for payback.
+Recent data shows that 69% of homebuyers want solar, yet 85% can’t afford the upfront cost or wait the 10+ years typically required to recover the investment through energy savings.
 And with 60% of first-time buyers moving within five years, traditional solar ownership models simply don’t stack up for many households.

 For UK housebuilders, it’s another pressure point – especially as the government has confirmed that solar will be mandatory for nearly all new-build homes from 2027.
 The question is: how do you deliver solar that’s future-ready, affordable, and simple to install?

-In this post, we’ll compare three solar models that address these key challenges – ours at Gryd, Zero Bills by Octopus, and SNRG SmartGrid – to help both builders and buyers understand the benefits and value behind each model.
+In this guide, we provide a solar providers comparison for housebuilders and homeowners, looking at three leading models – ours at Gryd, Zero Bills by Octopus, and SNRG SmartGrid. – to help both builders and buyers understand the benefits and value behind each model.

 • PPA (Power Purchase Agreement): A contract where a homeowner agrees to purchase electricity generated by a solar system installed on their property, typically at a fixed rate.